 How Can a Root Canal Treatment Relieve Pain?

 As with fillings and some cosmetic procedures available at Columbia Smiles, root canal therapy requires local anesthetics to make the procedure as comfortable as possible.
 Afterward, you can take painkillers to relieve pain and discomfort as your mouth heals.
 We have an understanding staff that will answer your questions during your visit or your recovery.
 We realize that going to the dentist can be anxiety-inducing for some.
 That’s why we adopt an attitude of patience and support while taking good care of you.

 Also, remember that the discomfort and pain of a root canal pass quickly.
 Toothaches and earaches resulting from a bad tooth will continue until you take care of the underlying problem.

 Whether you need another root canal depends on the complexity of the infection.
 For simple procedures, the dentist can complete the root canal in one visit.
 However, if multiple teeth require root canal treatments or there are complications, more appointments could be necessary.
 Dr. Michael Hsu’s years of experience make him qualified to take care of even the most complex dental issues.

 Root Canal Treatments at Columbia Smiles

 At our award-winning dental practice, we offer root canals along with other dental services, such as wisdom teeth removal, cosmetic dentistry services, dental crowns and bridges, and dental trauma services.
-If you need root canal therapy in Columbia, MD, call Columbia Smiles at 410.690.4855 to make an appointment or contact us online.
+If you need root canal therapy in Columbia, Maryland, call Columbia Smiles at 410.690.4855, or contact us online to make an appointment or contact us online.